-He is Deputy Chairman of BBK Fundación Bancaria, Board Member of ITP, Deputy Chairman of Orkestra-the Basque Competitiveness Institute, Board Member of the Association for Management Progress (APD)-North Zone, Member of the Board of the Novia Salcedo Foundation and Member of the Advisory Board of Mondragón Innovation & Knowledge (MIK), the Euskaltel, S.A. representative on the Board of the Guggenheim Museum Bilbao and the Innobasque representative on the Board of the Ikerbasque Foundation.
+He is Deputy Chairman of BBK Fundación Bancaria, Board Member of ITP, Deputy Chairman of Orkestra-the Basque Competitiveness Institute, Member of the Board of the Novia Salcedo Foundation and Member of the Advisory Board of Mondragón Innovation & Knowledge (MIK), the Euskaltel, S.A. representative on the Board of the Guggenheim Museum Bilbao.

 Francisco Arteche graduated in Industrial Engineering from the University of Navarra in San Sebastián and has an MBA from the IESE Business School in Barcelona.
 With a long and prolific career behind him, he has held executive posts in the technology sector for 20 years and he spent the last eleven years at Microsoft, the world leader in applications and software.

 Prior to joining Euskaltel, he was the General Manager of the Microsoft Ibérica Consumer Channel Group, a company which he joined as Director of the Entertainment & Devices Division for Central and Southern Europe and, subsequently, for the whole of Western Europe.